akhkim/UofTrackMyGame/README.md

 email and click "Notify Me" to be notified when the price of the game drops below their specified price.
 ![image](https://github.com/user-attachments/assets/63c362eb-81da-4d94-b45d-4550c39da3ff)

 Lastly, users can view their wishlist by navigating to the Search Screen and click "Go to Wishlist".
+To remove entries from the wishlist, navigate to ```src/main/java/data/wishlist.json``` and delete the entries.
 ![image](https://github.com/user-attachments/assets/b90a0559-e74d-4368-8f86-ee6979e0a415)